 Merging a branch with the master:

-Git branch command provides the feature to merge a branch to the current branch.
-If branch one needs to be merge in master the commands are
+The git branch command supports merging a branch into the current branch.
+If branch1 needs to be merged into master, the following commands must be performed.

 How to push a branch to a central repository?